-It’s the time of year when the temperatures warm up, everybody gets outdoors and allergy sufferers start sneezing.
+It’s the time of year when the temperature warms up, everybody gets outdoors, and allergy sufferers start sneezing.

-For many DFW residents who are feeling miserable this week, it won’t improve anytime soon.
+For many Dallas-Fort Worth residents who are feeling miserable this week, it won’t improve anytime soon.
 Allergists say the spring season will last until the baking heat of summer arrives.